A treatment of the Cauchy--Schwarz inequality in $C^*$-modules: A nested sequence of inequalities

 If $\sigma(a)$ is infinite, there is no $M$ as above, but still the sequence $(ap_m(a)a)$ converges in norm to $a$.
-From the proof of Proposition~\ref{razlog} it follows that for any $h\in \Bbb{B}({\mathscr H})$ which satisfies left hand side inequality of \eqref{ha} it holds $aha\le a.$ Therefore, we have a kind of best result even in this case, since $h$ which appears in \eqref{ha} is such that $aha=\lim_{m\to\infty}ap_m(a)a=a.$.
+From the proof of the claim it follows that for any $h\in \Bbb{B}({\mathscr H})$ which satisfies left-hand side inequality of \eqref{ha} it holds $aha\le a.$ Therefore, we have a kind of best result even in this case, since $h$ which appears in \eqref{ha} is such that $aha=\lim_{m\to\infty}ap_m(a)a=a$.